USS Hornet (1805): War of 1812

 At the outbreak of war, Hornet sailed under the command of Master Commandant James Lawrence.
-It was Hornet that carried the diplomatic messages from Britain, notifying the United States that the Royal Navy would continue impressment of Americans.
+It was Hornet that carried the diplomatic messages from Britain, notifying the United States that the Royal Navy would continue impressing sailors from American ships.
 Lawrence then sailed Hornet with Commodore John Rodgers' Squadron on a raiding voyage to South America.
 It was during this voyage when the privateer Dolphin was captured on 9 July 1812 — the first prize of the war taken by a naval vessel — which was subsequently recaptured by the British while en route to the United States.

 In October, Hornet sailed south with Constitution, under Commodore William Bainbridge, to harass British shipping.
 In December, Lawrence spotted and blockaded HMS Bonne Citoyenne in the harbor at Salvador, Brazil.
 When Montague (74 guns) arrived and broke the blockade, Lawrence shifted his efforts to the Caribbean.

 On 24 February 1813, Hornet engaged HMS Peacock off Demerary (Guyana).
 Hornet forced Peacock, which had lost her captain and taken heavy casualties, to strike, but Peacock was so damaged that she sank shortly thereafter.
 Hornet then returned to New London, Connecticut.
 Lloyd's List initially reported that Captain Peake of Peacock and eight of her crew were killed in the action, and 27 were wounded; 19 men, who could not be rescued, went down with her when she sank, but Hornet rescued the rest.
 She herself had reportedly lost only one man killed and two wounded.
-She then arrived at Martha's Vineyard on 19 March.

-Hornet was then assigned to a squadron consisting of the frigates United States and Macedonian under the command of Commodore Stephen Decatur.
+She then arrived at Martha's Vineyard on 19 March.Hornet was then assigned to a squadron consisting of the frigates United States and Macedonian under the command of Commodore Stephen Decatur.
 The squadron was chased into the Thames River near New London and was blockaded.
 Hornet was able to escape from the blockade and resumed active service.
 The other two ships remained under blockade until the end of the war.

 On 14 November 1814, under new command, Hornet sailed on a second raiding voyage to the South Atlantic.
 On 23 March 1815, she captured HMS Penguin in a short battle off Tristan da Cunha.
 This was one of several naval engagements that took place after the war had ended.
 On 27 April, she engaged HMS Cornwallis, having mistakenly identified her as a merchant vessel.
-Hornet managed to escape by throwing overboard boats, guns and other equipment so to enable higher speed.
+Hornet managed to escape by throwing overboard boats, guns, and other equipment so to enable higher speed.